loganmeetsworld/buzz/networking-101.md

 ### Berkeley Sockets API
 First implementation of the TCP.
 You can use sockets without having to know the details of this underlying protocol.

+### TCP/UDP
+Both TCP and UDP are protocols used for sending bits of data.
+They both build on top of the Internet protocol.
+These packets are treated similarly, as they’re forwarded from your computer to intermediary routers and on to the destination.

 ### TCP
 Transmission Control Protocol.
 TCP is an algorithm where you send data in packets.